Unlock Vitality at Every Stage: Active & Ageless Fitness for the Over50s

 As we become fitter, our bodily functions such as digestion, respiration, and circulation are increased.

-The energy produced during exercise places a greater demand on these systems in order to allow our body to move more.
+The energy produced during exercise places a greater demand on these systems in order to allow our bodies to move more.

-Think of food like the fuel we put in our car, that provides the car with energy to move, and the water in our body as the oil in the car that allows for those processes to happen more efficiently.
+Think of food as the fuel we put in our car, which provides the car with energy to move, and the water in our body as the oil in the car that allows for those processes to happen more efficiently.

-When your body isn’t adequately hydrated, blood becomes thick and does not flow effectively.
+When your body isn’t adequately hydrated, the blood becomes thick and does not flow effectively.

 The production of body waste is hampered by dehydration.
 Think of pumping cement, the more water in it, the easier it will come out of the pipes!

-Water should always be your drink of choice for maintaining hydration, but some fruits have between 80 to 98% water content and are a valuable source of some of the body’s essential electrolytes.
+Water should always be your drink of choice for maintaining hydration, but some fruits have between 80 to 98% water content.
+Besides, these are a valuable source of some of the body’s essential electrolytes.

-There are many different opinions on how much water we should drink a day, but an easy one to remember is 8 x 8oz glasses a day, which equates to around 2L.
+There are many different opinions on how much water we should drink a day, but an easy one to remember is: 30-40 mls per kg of your body weight.
 You may need to increase this, as you increase your level of activity.